COVID-19 | Here's The List Of All Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 May 3: Ventilators, oxygen concentrators, personal protective equipment and other medical assistance worth 300 tonnes.

-May 10: 200 oxygen cylinders and 43 oxygen concentrators donated by Indian community in Qatar reaches Mangalore.
+May 10: 200 oxygen cylinders and 43 oxygen concentrators donated by the Indian community in Qatar reached Mangalore.

-May 12: 232 oxygen cylinders of 42-litre and 50-litre capacity donated by the Indian community in Qatar reaches Mumbai.
+May 12: 232 oxygen cylinders of 42-litre and 50-litre capacity donated by the Indian community in Qatar reach Mumbai.

 Kuwait